beerose/blog/content/posts/stripe-with-blitz/post.md

 #### Is it all?

 Looks like it.
 Users can successfully create a subscription.
-If we go to Stripe's dashboard, we'll be able to see our user's data.
+If I go to Stripe's dashboard, I'll be able to see users' data.
 But we don't have a way to tell whether a particular user is on a paid plan in the application.
 We have no link between our users and Stripe's customers.
-As said before, we need to fill the Subscription table in our backend to be able to
+As said before, we need to fill the Subscription table in our backend to be able to:

 - Identify paid customers,
 - Display information about the user's plan.